latmoslatmos/latmoslatmos.github.io/_posts/2023-08-28-LatmosApps-Etsy-Store-Opened.md

 - Excel VBA Team Task Management App.
 Designed for small, medium-sized companies and families.
 With this application you can assign tasks to employees, teams or family members and keep track of them.
 [Excel VBA Team Task Management App](https://latmosapps.etsy.com/listing/1537920474/excel-vba-team-task-management-app?utm_source=Copy&utm_medium=ListingManager&utm_campaign=Share&utm_term=so.lmsm&share_time=1694258685928)

+- Excel VBA Employee Attendance Tracking App.
+Designed for small, medium-sized companies and families.
+With this application you can track and analyse the attendance of the employees.
+[Excel VBA Attendance App](https://latmosapps.etsy.com/listing/1549901840/excel-vba-employee-attendance-app)

 You can watch promotional videos about our Excel VBA products on our YouTube channel.
 [Latmos Apps Youtube Channel](https://www.youtube.com/@LatmosApps)
 You can visit our Etsy store and have a look at our products.
 [LatmosApps Etsy](https://latmosapps.etsy.com).